jpfeiffer16/Synacle/README.md

 Library code in the above assembly has been omitted for brevity.

 This can then be assembled with the assembler into a binary.

-There is only one type in the language, int.
-Strings for example are just contiguous ascii codes in memory terminated by a null byte.